Tada-AI/python-client/README.md

 # Tada AI Python Client

-Tada is makes doing RAG over documents easy.
+[Tada](https://www.tadatoday.ai/docs/what-we-do) makes doing RAG over documents easy.
+With a few API calls, you can

-API for access Tada resources
+1. Perform layout analysis on hundreds of pages of PDF, Word, and other documents
+1. Index the content alongside the layout metadata
+1. Search and generate markdown for queries
+1. Reindex results

 ## Requirements